Weekly fuel price monitoring

 This data is intended to provide an indication to the public of how retail fuel prices and their components are tracking over time.
 MBIE endeavours to the best of its ability and knowledge to ensure that the data is accurate.
 However, we do not warrant or represent that the data is current, accurate or complete.
 MBIE excludes all liability and/or responsibility for any loss or damage directly or indirectly resulting from the use of, or reliance on, the data including (without limit) resulting from any error, inadequacy, deficiency, flaw in or omission from the information.
 MBIE may change, delete, add to or otherwise amend the data at any time.

-More information on our energy pricing statistics:
+More information on these changes:

 Methodology and reference documents